-Unlike SPF and DKIM that doesn’t provide reports on sources sending mails, you can get aggregated reports when DMARC is implemented.
+Unlike SPF and DKIM that doesn’t provide reports on sources sending emails, you can get aggregated reports when DMARC is implemented.

 To create a DMARC record, again go to your DNS manager and create a new TXT record as below:

-The above record states that any email which fails the authentication with the “From” domain is put it in the spam folder 100% of the time and activity is reported to the [email protected] You can also flat out reject any email that fails the DMARC authentication by setting ‘p=reject’.
+The above record states that any email which fails the authentication with the “From” domain is put in the spam folder 100% of the time and activity is reported to the [email protected].
+You can also flat-out reject any email that fails the DMARC authentication by setting ‘p=reject’.